How Do I Persuade My Teachers to Give Me Better Predicted Grades?

 But I persevered – convincing them that I absolutely would not let them down.

 I told them, “I’m going to do this.
 I’m going to get my grades.
 I’m going to go to UCL.”

 Eventually, two of my teachers agreed to raise my predicted grades.
 Not to the A’s that I needed, but to B’s.

-The other teacher refused; so I showed her how I’d changed over the following weeks.
+The other teacher refused; so I showed her a more detailed strategy on how I’d changed over the following weeks.
 And eventually, she also raised my predicted grade to a B.

 So, I wasn’t quite where I needed to be.
 But it was better than the terrible grades they’d predicted previously.
 I wouldn’t have even got into playschool with grades like those.

 Now I just had to achieve straight As.

 Getting higher predicted grades was a good starting point, but they still didn’t meet the minimum grades I needed for UCL.

 I did understand, however, the importance of my personal statement and my school reference.
 Perhaps these would be enough to persuade the admissions tutor that I had the determination to exceed my predicted grades.

 I closed the chapter on the whole UCAS/predicted grades debacle and got down to business.
 Straight A’s was my aim – I might get in through clearing if I get them.